joezuntz/cosmosis-doc/reference/standard_library/camb.rst

      - real 1d
      - Luminosity distance in Mpc
    * -
+     - d_v
+     - real 1d
+     - Angular average of comoving angular diameter and line of sight distance in Mpc
+   * -
      - mu
      - real 1d
      - Distance modulus
    * -
      - h
      - real 1d
-     - Hubble parameter with in units of Mpc
+     - Hubble parameter as function of redshift in units of Mpc
    * -
      - age
      - real